-Beacon residents now have the option to opt-in to a new robo-call system sent by the City of Beacon in order to push out notifications in times of emergencies, unexpected road closures, snow closure updates, and other such messages.
+Beacon residents are now able to opt in to a new robocall system set up by the City of Beacon in order to quickly spread notifications in times of emergencies, unexpected road closures, snow closure updates, and other such messages.

 Beacon residents may or may not be automatically subscribed to this Emergency Notification System.
 You’ll fall into either or both of these categories:

-Land Lines: Residents who have a landline are automatically subscribed to this technology.
-Alerts have already been issued in the past, so you should have received emergency notifications already.
+Landlines: Residents who have a landline are automatically subscribed to this technology.
+Alerts, via robocall, have already been issued in the past, so you should have received emergency notifications already.
 Residents with landlines do have the ability to opt out.
 To opt out, follow this link to the city’s website, and register (create an account) with the system.
 There you will see a button that says “Remove Me Completely.”

 Example of How An Email and Text Alert Looks